MEET OUR TEAM

 In 1997, she was awarded OYA, Outstanding Young Women of America.
 She has taught many different levels and styles of dance including Ballet, Pointe, Variations, Tap, Jazz, Creative Movement, and dance exercise classes.

 She is the Artistic Director for a new non-profit PDM Productions, Inc which will begin their 3rd season and provides performance opportunities for those in Richmond and the surrounding counties.
-She has directed the Ballet “The Nutcracker Sweet” for 6 seasons, now under the new non-profit organization, PDM Productions, Inc.
+She has directed the Ballet “The Nutcracker Sweet” for 6 seasons, now under the new non-profit organization, PDM Productions, Inc. She is married to Norvell Robinson.
+They have three beautiful children who are constant reminders of humility, love, joy and happiness.

 Melissa Tiggle